tpg22systems/deploy/README.md

 ## Deploy Docker Compose File

 This is currently dependent on the Mosqitto config directory from tpg22-control-build as well as the Compose File.
-Hopefully this can be remedied.
+Hopefully this can be remedied - a single-file deployment would be very nice.

-It has been tested as far as getting the green status lights on the gui, but it is possible that there are subtler issues that we have not noticed - perhaps other config directories from tpg22-control-build ?
+It has been tested as far as getting the green status lights on the gui, but it is possible that there are subtler issues that we have not noticed - perhaps it actually needs other config directories from tpg22-control-build?

 Just CD to the directory, and run 'docker compose up -d' in the usual way.
 Images will be fetched/updated from the Registry